lcslicp/news-ts/README.md

     `pnpm run build`

-Make sure to check the `package.json` if the scripts are configured correctly.
+Make sure to check the `package.json` file to make sure the scripts are configured correctly.

 ### Resources